grimy86/CCI25/Windows_Internals/PE.md

 To learn more about the [FILE_HEADER](https://learn.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-image_file_header), you can check out Microsoft Documentation for it.

 #### OPTIONAL_HEADER
 The OPTIONAL_HEADER is also a part of the NT_HEADERS.
-It contains some of the most important information present in the PE headers.
+It has a deceiving name and contains some of the most important information present in the PE headers.

 - `Magic`: The Magic number tells whether the PE file is a 32-bit or 64-bit application.